 The Meaning of The Crown

 When most people think of the word ‘Crown’ they automatically think of a jewelled headpiece.
 However, in a constitutional sense, the word has a far deeper meaning in an Australian context for it embodies the authority and the functions of government confined by the restraints established by the Australian constitution.
-Pictured alongside is the Queen's cypher with the symbol of the Crown.
+Pictured alongside is the King's cypher with the symbol of the Crown.

 Therefore, when we say ‘under the Crown’ it not only means that we are under both the ultimate authority of the institutions of the Australian state and the Australian constitution, but that we are also protected by the checks and balances that are an inherent part of our monarchical system of governance.

 Because the parliament is established under the Crown, the King is the head of the parliament represented by her Governor-General.
 This is why all members of the federal parliament are constitutionally required to swear or affirm allegiance to the King as are members of the defence and police services etc.